aiformankind/aiformankind.github.io/README.md

 Once again, thank you to all our volunteers for their dedication and contribution.

-## Donate to AI For Mankind
-Your tax-deductible [donation](https://donorbox.org/donate-to-ai-for-mankind?default_interval=o) today will help support our mission.
-Thank you !

-AI For Mankind is a 501(c)(3) nonprofit organization.
-EIN 84-1750651

 ## Past Hackathons
 * [Covid-19 Online Hackathon](https://aiformankind.github.io/covid-19-hackathon/)